Learning to fly RC airplanes

 - Number of channels.

 - Practice makes perfect...

-The signals are sent to the model in the same fundamental way as television and radio broadcasts are sent.
-Signals are generated whenever you move a stick or flick a switch on the Tx, and they are emitted via the antenna, or aerial.
+The signals are sent to the plane in the same fundamental way as television and radio broadcasts are sent.
+Signals are generated whenever you move a stick or flick a switch on the TX, and they are emitted via the antenna, or aerial.

 Traditionally radio control systems operate on designated frequency channels in the MHz ranges but more recently a newer radio technology, called spread spectrum, has come in to existence and has become commonplace throughout the hobby.